Regatta 2024

 1. Darthaven Marina. www.darthaven.co.uk Tel: 01803 752545.

-The Official Noticeboard will go live on the 14th August, and competitor information will be uploaded a few days before the start of racing.
+The Official Noticeboard will go live on August 15th.
+Competitor information will be uploaded a few days before the start of racing.
 But we suggest you download the App ahead of time, and take a look at some other on-going regattas to familiarise yourself with its layout.

 Classes and Ratings

-In both the Savills Passage Race and the 4-day Series, the proposed classes include IRC and Cruiser.
+In both the Savills Passage Race and the 4-day Yacht and Dayboat Series, the proposed classes include IRC, YTC and Classic Yachts.
 IRC boats with both primary and secondary ratings should declare on the entry form which rating they intend to use.
-Cruisers may opt to sail with or without spinnaker.
-In the Series, there will also be Day Sailing Boat, National Squib and One Design classes subject to entries.
-Please see the Notices of Race (available here) for full details.
+Boats in the Classic and YTC classes may opt to sail with or without spinnaker.
+The Series will include the IRC Nationals (more details below) and a one-design class for the J/109 National Championship.
+There will also be National Squib and other One Design classes subject to entries.

 Covid Guidelines